logdna/logdna-agent-v2/docs/README.md

 ![agent version](https://img.shields.io/badge/Version-3.6.0-blue.svg)
 [![made-with-rust](https://img.shields.io/badge/Made%20with-Rust-1f425f.svg)](https://www.rust-lang.org/)

-[Join us at the LogDNA community forum]: https://community.logdna.com
+Join us at the LogDNA [community](https://community.logdna.com) forum.

 The LogDNA agent is a resource-efficient log collection client that forwards logs to [LogDNA].
 This version of the agent is written in [Rust] to ensure maximum performance, and when coupled with LogDNA's web application, provides a powerful log management tool for distributed systems, including [Kubernetes] clusters.